-- Deborah is an influential strategic business and education leader with 18-years of company director experience.
+- Deborah is an influential strategic futurist business and education leader with 18-years of company director experience.

 - She has 14-years’ experience developing and delivering professional skills programs and certifications, and built an online educational membership network acquiring over 100,000 business leaders, department heads and professionals around the globe.

 - As a joint CEO / CMO she was listed in Richtopia’s ‘Top 100 Most Influential Marketing Officers in the World’.

-- She is globally renowned for digital business & strategy, having developed commercial marketing, business, information, and digital strategies for over 20-years, delivering strategic advice and training to leaders and teams at government ministries and organisations, blue-chip companies, and SMEs around the globe.
+- She is known internationally for strategy & digital business, having developed commercial marketing, business, information, and digital strategies for over 20-years, delivering strategic advice and training to leaders and teams at government ministries and organisations, blue-chip companies, and SMEs around the globe.

 - With several years’ organisational policy-making experience and expertise, she has appeared as an expert on Channel 4 News and live radio.